The Solar Pool

 Issue 46 (right after, suggesting someone was trying to care) then features a special BotBots comic, based around an advert.
 Which, again, at least has a bit more thought put into it than just describing an episode wholesale.

 Most indicative of all though is issue 36, which (like issue 15 of Prime) has no comic at all.
-Presumably due to falling between the two cartoons, but it’s as lazy and half-arsed as it is possible to be for such an expensive comic (the most current issue 59 is £5.99).
+Presumably due to falling between the two cartoons, but it’s as lazy and half-arsed as it is possible to be for such an expensive comic (by the end, it was £5.99.
+Though that could vary with the gift).

 Despite the generic nature of the title, as information is so scarce, below is a list of the issues, their comics (where applicable) and virtually identical covers.
 If there are more issues, I’ll add them as they go along.